 In years where performance is higher than forecast, additional surplus will not be distributed to members in the form of interest.
-BWCE's Board is required by our Rules to maximise benefit to the wider community rather than individual members.
+BWCE's Board is required by our Rules as a Community Benefit Society and overseen by the Financial Conduct Authority, to maximise benefit to the wider community rather than individual members.

 Outlined in this document, the shares are linked to BWCE as a whole, and not just to these individual projects.
-The payment of interest on the share capital, and repayment of the capital itself (as outlined in sections 7.2 and 9.6), is linked to the overall financial performance of BWCE and not to the financial performance of these individual projects alone.
+The payment of interest on the share capital, and repayment of the capital itself (as outlined in sections 7.3 and 9.6), is linked to the overall financial performance of BWCE and not just to the financial performance of the individual projects outlined in this share offer document.

-7.6 Historic payments of share interest
+7.7 Historic payments of share interest

 Share interest payments across the last three years have all hit their target figure.
-Interest on shares purchased before February 2019, set at 3.5% above RPI, has gone down in the last two years as RPI has gone down (2.2% in 2020-21 and 1.2% in 2021-22).
-Interest on shares purchased after February 2019 has been paid at the target rate of 4%.
+Interest on shares purchased before February 2019, set at 3.5% above RPI, was 7% last year but lower in the previous two years due to lower RPI (which was 2.2% in 2020-21 and 1.2% in 2021-22).
+Interest on shares purchased after February 2019 has been paid at the target rate of 4% with the target rate rising to 5% last year.

-7.7 Other sources of capital in BWCE
+7.8 Other sources of capital in BWCE

-In addition to the share equity of over £6.3 million, BWCE also has just over £9 million in bank loans and community bonds.
+In addition to the share equity of over £7 million, BWCE also has just over £9 million in bank loans and community bonds.
 The payment of bank loan and community bond interest and capital takes precedence over payment of share interest and capital.
 Payment of bank loan capital and interest is covered by our income.
 For more information on risk to capital see section 8.

-7.8 Historic financial performance
+7.9 Historic financial performance

 More detail on BWCE's recent financial performance is provided in the table below, where BWCE's audited accounts for the last three years are summarised.
-For an explanation of our approach to revaluing our assets and Total Comprehensive Income and the background to this year's revaluation, see section 7.3 above.
+For an explanation of our approach to revaluing our assets and Total Comprehensive Income and the background to this year's revaluation, see section 7.4 above.

-During the 2021/22 financial year our projects generated just over 12,200 MWh which resulted in an income of just under £1.8m.
-Income has also been driven by increased grant receipts in support of innovation projects and funded feasibility study work on some of BWCE's larger renewable energy projects.
+During the 2022/23 financial year our projects generated just over 12,600 MWh which resulted in an income of just under £2m.
+Income has also been driven by grant receipts in support of innovation projects and funded feasibility study work on some of BWCE's larger renewable energy projects and payment of development fees charged to the projects and paid through capital funds raised.

-Cost of sales has increased in the last year with higher inflation and following higher planned and unplanned maintenance on some of BWCE's older projects, where in particular inverters have been coming to the end of their normal operating life.
+Cost of sales has increased in the last year with inflation and following higher planned and unplanned maintenance on some of BWCE's older projects, where in particular inverters have been coming to the end of their normal operating life.
 The cost of the majority of these works has been covered by the maintenance reserve funds that are put aside each year to cover this kind of expenditure.